 The PQE method is used by geographers to identify trends and patterns in data and draw conclusions.
-For more information on the PQE method refer to section GT.2 of 'The geographer's toolkit'.
+For more information on the PQE method refer to page 30 of 'The geography toolkit'.
 There are three steps to follow when using the PQE (pattern, quantify, exceptions) method to describe maps:

 - Step 1 Pattern: Give a general overview of the pattern, referring to particular places.
 Which areas seem to have common features?
-(For example, 'The map of the world's freshwater resources shows that countries throughout South America have lots of fresh water'). - Step 2 Quantify: Quantify your general overview using data for specific regions or countries.
+(For example, 'The map of the world's freshwater resources shows that countries throughout South America have lots of fresh water.') - Step 2 Quantify: Quantify your general overview using data for specific regions or countries.
 (For example, 'Brazil has more than 5000 km3 of fresh water a year.') - Step 3 Exceptions: Point out any exceptions to the pattern you have described.
 (For example, 'Madagascar, the island off Africa, appears to have abundant water supplies, whereas the rest of the African continent does not.')

-1 Use the PQF method to describe the world's freshwater resources.
+Use the PQE method to describe the world's freshwater resources.
 Be sure to describe areas that are water rich and those that are water poor.
 The world map on the inside back cover will be useful.

-- How much of the world's water is 1 fresh water, available for our use? - 2 Is Australia water rich or water poor?
-What does this mean? - 3 Study Source 1.7. - a Which countries would you consider to be the most water rich?
-Which are the most water poor? - b Compare the freshwater resources of Australia.
-New Zealand and Papua New Guinea.
+- 1 How much of the world's water is fresh water, available for our use? - 2 Is Australia water rich or water poor?
+What does this mean? - 3 Study Source 3. - a Which countries would you consider to be the most water rich?
+Which are the most water poor? - b Compare the freshwater resources of Australia, New Zealand and Papua New Guinea.